easy1one/First-Order-Logic-Resolution/README.md

 <br /><br />

 ## Defined operators
-- Knowledge bases which I created to handle each case contians sentences with the following defined operators:
+- Knowledge bases which I create to handle each case contians sentences with the following defined operators:
 ```
 NOT X     =>     ~X
 X OR Y    =>     X | Y